 3. “Is there effective communication and coordination of the Board’s oversight activities to ensure that the Audit Committee is informed of all significant actual or potential financial and non-financial risks?”

 Communications between all the stakeholders i.e. the different divisions and/or the various Committees is a must.
 This will ensure that potential financial risks are reported sooner rather than later when there is an obvious problem.

 4. “Does the Internal Audit function have the appropriate skills and resources to deliver on expectations regarding the review of Internal Financial controls.”

 Please don’t do what a client of mine once did and that was to appoint the tea lady and the receptionist onto the Audit Committee.
 I’m sure that you can understand that they are in no way competent to manage that portfolio.
 It’s not just about putting ‘bodies’ into positions to be able to say “I have an Audit Committee”, but more about putting the right people into the right space.
 Make sure that the people who are performing the task are capable and equipped, to fulfill the role.
 It is not necessary for the Committee members to be qualified Internal Auditors, but they do need to have a level of experience that would add benefit.

-5. “Does a mechanism exist for resolving difference of opinion between the Audit Committee and the Board regarding the Audit Committee’s statutory responsibilities should such differences arise?”
+5. “Does a mechanism exist for resolving the difference of opinion between the Audit Committee and the Board regarding the Audit Committee’s statutory responsibilities should such differences arise?”

-Don’t wait until there is a difference of opinion in the Audit Committee that cannot be resolved, to now try and find a way to find resolution.
-Be proactive and put a process in place with perhaps someone in authority who will be able to mediate and bring closure to the parties who have differences of opinions.
+Don’t wait until there is a difference of opinion in the Audit Committee that cannot be resolved, to now try and find a way to find a resolution.
+Be proactive and put a process in place with perhaps someone in authority who will be able to mediate and bring closure to the parties who have differences of opinion.